An Introduction to the Can-Do Wisdom Framework

 - Individual wisdom can be described as the process of learning, living and leading change for the common good.

-- Collective wisdom can be described as the process of nurturing, creating and instituting change for the common good.
+- Collective wisdom can be described as the process of initiating, implementing and instituting change for the common good.

 Thus we can discriminate change that might be considered evil from change for the common good.
 Therefore, if the purpose of the change is for the common good, then we have described the wisdom domain.
 But as Jane Goodall has commented: